Is this an Emergency?

 • If your pet ate medication, rodent poison, chocolate, or any other potentially toxic item bring the wrapper/container with you.

 • If your pet ingested anything toxic, please bring the PACKAGING, CONTAINER, and/or SUBSTANCE with you to the clinic.
-It’s highly recommended to call Pet Poison Helpline at (800) 213-6680 before your visit.
+It’s highly recommended to call Pet Poison Helpline at 844-492-9842 before your visit.
+Please write down your case number when they give it to you, so that if you have to bring in your pet our doctors can consult with the toxicologists for your pet’s treatment plan.

 • Try to remain calm.